pixee/docs/docs/configuring.md

 # Preferences

-Pixeebot works immediately after installation without any further configuration.
-Yet, Pixeebot exposes preferences for users to tailor its behavior when desirable.
+Pixee works immediately after installation without any further configuration.
+Yet, Pixee exposes preferences for users to tailor its behavior when desirable.

-Users may set Pixeebot preferences at either the organization or repository levels.
+Users may set Pixee preferences at either the organization or repository levels.

 1. **Repository preferences:**
    Create a `pixeebot.yaml` file in the `.github` directory of the target repository.
 Preferences in the target repository will take precedence over other preferences.